AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/04-ProcessFiles.md

 ## Conclusion

 This is the end of the first part of the workshop.
 You now have the basic tools to understand how to easily create and wire up events for responding to blob storage with an Azure function.

+You also learned how to use event subject filtering so that the uploaded file will create an event only when in the correct folder and with the correct extension.

 In this specific example, you learned how to then get the blob and parse it as an Excel file to put the data into CosmosDB.
 There are many other ways you can utilize this process, of course.

 In the final walkthrough (which is optional), you can see a more manual approach to this same type of operation.